dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-### New Code added to module2f to get the instance_id of the ghost, initiate a reboot, wait for instance to come up, initiate a full resurrection

-### Validation testing

-#### Pre-emptive testing with just the module2e entry added to the synthetic ghost registry_entry (using existing module2f code)
+#### Validation testing:Pre-emptive testing with just the module2e entry added to the synthetic ghost registry_entry (using existing module2f code)

 The current basic code path was tested and when the ghost ip is injected (1 per process; so a total of 8 ghost ips in the execution for the 8 processes and